aronno000/custom-readme-ar/medical our dream/Cart.md

 Second One is, __Custom-Code-for-Bkash-Nagad-Rocket__

 # After done with payment:
 > He/ She will redirect in a new page.
 Where He/She can see his/her purcase info.
+In that page, there will be a option open for copying ***Trax ID*** = ***Date & Time of Payment***
+And in addition he/she can print his/her purchase info, which purchase he/she did then.